-Deciding to take on the task of a Do-It-Yourself car repair is quite a challenge for first-timers.
+Deciding to take on the task of do-it-yourself car maintenance is quite a challenge for first-timers.
 If you’re not confident about your tools and equipment, even if you’ve got all the skills, making mistakes can be daunting.

 Performing auto maintenance yourself can be intimidating, but you don’t have to be afraid of trying your own DIY project as long as you know what to do and where to start.
 Think of the amount of cash you can save here just by giving a spare of your time!